 Making sense of purpose for corporate New Zealand

-This letter was written by David Woods, Deputy Chair of the Impact Investing Network.
+This letter was written by David Woods of the NZ NAB.

 Many of you will have seen the recent letter entitled Sense of Purpose by Larry Fink, CEO of Blackrock, one of the largest fund management companies in the United States.
 A similar letter came from Bill McNabb, CEO of Vanguard, with an announcement about the formation of the Committee Encouraging Corporate Philanthropy.